CLEANER OCEAN FOUNDATION

 MARINE BIOLOGY - Emily Hoad helped the Cleaner Ocean Foundation identify the flora and fauna that SeaVax will need to be able to identify in the English Channel for a coastal SeaVax vessel in 2020 (funds permitting).
 Copyright photograph 31 July 2018 all rights reserved.
 You will need the permission of the Cleaner Ocean Foundation to reproduce this picture.

-Our objectives are United Nations agendas that we are committed to supporting as best we may.
-We do this by educating the public with talks on ocean waste and potential solutions, and with our hands-on research into ways of conserving the oceans using machines that filter plastic from seawater and recycle it.
+Our objectives are, if effect, United Nations agendas that we are committed to supporting as best we may, howsoever we interpret them.
+We do this by educating the public with talks on ocean waste and providing potential solutions, and with our hands-on research into ways of conserving the oceans using machines that filter plastic from seawater and recycle it.

-We are also advocates of zero carbon shipping.
+We are advocates of zero carbon shipping and zero carbon cars and trucks.
 We use our test tank facilities to design solar and wind powered vessels and by doing this inspire others to look at other ways of delivering goods around the world.

-In relation to education, we also offer mature students placements for engineering, robotics, conservation and biology, or a mix of these subjects to provide practical experience for their final year thesis (for example).
-We had though to include STEM students, but this may not be practical where a few weeks limits what may be achieved.
+In relation to education, we also offer mature students placements for engineering, robotics, conservation and biology, or a mix of these subjects to provide practical experience for their final year degress thesis (for example).
+We had thought to include STEM students, but this proved not to be practical where a few weeks of training, limits what may be achieved.

 DWINDLING FISH STOCKS - Around 10% of the world (700,000,000 million people) rely on the ocean for food, but in addition to our poor land management record, we are also polluting the seven seas with plastic that is toxic - so reducing the number and the health of the fish that we might harvest for food.